JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/threading_model.md

 Modifying the model is only allowed from write-safe contexts, including user actions and `SwingUtilities.invokeLater()` calls from them (see [](#invoking-operations-on-edt-and-modality)).

-Modifying PSI, VFS, or project model from inside UI renderers or `SwingUtilities.invokeLater()` calls is forbidden.
+It is forbidden to modify PSI, VFS, or project model from inside UI renderers or `SwingUtilities.invokeLater()`.

 </tab>